 Global Insights is a course focused on how we as American citizens look at the world.
 The regions covered are, Central and South America, Australia, Oceania, Antarctica, Africa, the Middle East, Eastern and Western Europe.
 The course will place an emphasis on the physical and human aspects of geography as well as the commonly accepted five themes of geography.
 Students will also learn about the current issues facing these regions.
-Topics will include but are not limited to, world religions, human rights, and terrorism.
 Students will develop their basic map skills, critical thinking skills, writing skills, and other general social science skills.
 Lectures, notes, discussions, videos and other various projects will be required over the course of the semester.